znoodle63/AOR-RD/adma/README.md

 Each rationale follows a structured **three-step reasoning template**:

-- Step 1: Identify the key expression [trigger word/phrase] in the sentence.
+- Step 1: Identify the key expression [trigger word/phrase] in the sentence
-- Step 2: Analyze that this expression [action verb] [object] and reflects [subjectivity type] (with brief explanation).
+- Step 2: Analyze that this expression [action verb] [object] and reflects [subjectivity type] (with brief explanation)
-- Step 3: Therefore, the sentence matches [M code: mode name] and is classified as an opinion.
+- Step 3: Therefore, the sentence matches [M code: mode name] and is classified as an opinion

 ---